Below you’ll find all of our 2020 RV life updates from the road in one place.

 - First of all, this is a fantastic campground for anyone who loves animals!
 They have a small animal farm with bunnies, ducks, cows, goats, sheep, chickens, and even three little pigs!
 During our stay, we visited them every morning and evening.
 They were always adorable!

 - Second of all, the horses!
 They offer horse trail rides going into Rocky Mountain National Park during the day and have at least 30 horses on-site to accommodate large bookings.
-But in the mornings and late afternoons, before and after trail ride time, if you’re staying at the campground, you get the bonus perk of watching the Cowboys wrangle up the horses!
+In the mornings and late afternoons, before and after trail ride time, if you’re staying at the campground, you get the bonus perk of watching the Cowboys wrangle up the horses!
 (Which is what you see above, and that’s our camper in the background!)

 - As a second bonus perk, some of the horses roam free in the mornings and evenings.
 I woke up many mornings and found my cat staring at a horse munching on the grass right outside our window!